 Accurate - data should be error-free, and in case of any updates or corrections, a clear note/comment should be noted to support such change.

 The Plus (+) in ALCOA:

-Complete - data should be complete in nature (no omissions), include any changes that have been made during the life of the data.
+Complete - data should be complete in nature (no omissions), including any changes that have been made during the life of the data.

-Consistent - data should be chronologically arranged, with an audit trial available for any updates or changes to the data.
+Consistent - data should be chronologically arranged, with an audit trail available for any updates or changes to the data.